visha007/cmpt479_term_proj_repo/README.md

 ## Where Is the Cache Stored?

-- Dependencies and hash info are stored in:
+- Dependencies and hash info are stored in the pytest cache:

   ```
-  pytest_project_root/jsondata/deps.json
+  pytest_project_root/.pytest_cache/v/cache/ekstazi_dependencies
   ```

 ---